cavemandaveman/haproxy-consul-template/README.md

 ## About this image

 This creates a small container with [s6] supervisor running and monitoring HAProxy and consul-template.
+The container runs two instances of HAProxy in order to let us keep HAProxy's graceful restart while still having supervision of the process.

 #### Why s6?